algolia/docsearch/docs/README.md

 Any new Pull Request to the documentation will trigger a deploy preview build.

 Netlify runs `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).

-This script will first check if changes were made to the `./docs` subfolder in the PR.
+This script will first check if PR changes anything to the `./docs` subfolder.
 If no change were made, the preview will not be generated (this will make processing time faster).

 Whenever the preview is ready, a message from Algobot will be added to the PR,